timlinux/nix-config/README.md

 ## Setting up a new system

+If you do not already have a hardware-configuration.nix, you need to either:

+* Run the standard NixOS installer on your system, setting up your disks etc,
+* Run the zfs command line installer provided in this flake which will scrub your disks and reformat them with zfs.
+This is the recommended way to set up your system for the first time.

+Whether you use option 1 or 2 above, I *highly* recommend that you encrypt your system.
+Both options above provide easy workflows for doing that.

 I have written (based on great examples I found online) a handy dandy setup script that will completely set up new hosts with ZFS, encrytion, flakes and various other niceties.
 You can find this script in